josh548/squirrel-csharp/README.md

 # Squirrel
-Squirrel is an interpreted programming language inspired by Lisp.
+Squirrel is an expression-oriented programming language inspired by Lisp.

 Check out the [language reference](docs/language-reference.md) to learn how it works.